 Special Issue: Although Tex.
 Educ.
-Code § 25.001(g) and Tex.
-Educ.
-Code § 25.001(g-1) allow a child to remain in his or her school at the time of placement into foster care, it does not address related transportation issues, including costs of transportation and the person responsible for providing it.
-The presumption is that the child's caregiver will be responsible for any costs related to the transportation, although transportation plans required under ESSA may create more opportunities for some school districts in the 2017-2018 school year to work with the caregiver to find a solution to the transportation challenge.
+Code § 25.001(g) and (g-1) allow a child to remain in their school at the time of placement into foster care, it does not address related transportation issues, including costs of transportation and the person responsible for providing it.
+Transportation plans required under ESSA may create opportunities for some school districts to work with the caregiver to find a solution to the transportation challenge.